On Diversity 31 Oct 2019

 I know that my frustration is, in fact, another manifestation of my privilege—that I don’t feel like I should have to carry its burden.
 So in the end (the way this train of thought always ends) I am happy that I am empathetic enough to understand the ramifications of my existence and to want for the best for everyone around me (and elsewhere).

 Of course the main takeaway from this whole experience is to continue to respect the best interests of under-represented populations in every way I can.
 This includes taking my lumps on my misguided ideas and accepting that I was mistaken in trying to impress my ideas upon the unwilling.

 I hope that one day I can get to a point where I can feel useful and empowered in making others feel useful and empowered.
 It is the best possible world I can imagine and I want so desperately to make that happen.
 Identity politics is such a difficult topic, and I have no pretense about how to best help rectify the damage that has already been done, but I really want (perhaps selfishly) to find a role where I can be part of making a better future happen.

 But is aligning one’s own best interests with the best interests of others truly a selfish act?
-Probably yes.
+Perhaps.
 But maybe it’s the best I can hope for from myself.

 I can only hope it is enough.